N. Robin Crossby: International Publishing and Conflict with Columbia Games

-Though the dispute between Kelestia Productions and Columbia Games has never been completely resolved, Kelestia Productions has done business selling electronic-format modules since about 2006.
+Though the dispute between Kelestia Productions and Columbia Games has never been completely resolved, Kelestia Productions has sold electronic-format modules since c.
+2006.
 After Robin's death in 2008 his intellectual property rights passed on to his eldest daughter Arien.
 The trademark for the name “Hârn” was formally granted to Arien Crossby by the Canadian Intellectual Property Office in September 2009, and Kelestia Productions is not currently pursuing the American trademark, but continues to produce module content and other products independently.

 Later life and death

 In early 2006, Robin was diagnosed with liposarcoma of the bowel, a cancer arising in fat cells.
 Throughout his illness he continued his work, and the last map completed by Crossby was a map of the entire Harnic world.
 Many also applauded Crossby for keeping a sharp and witty blog on the Kelestia website during the course of his illness.
-Despite surgery and chemotherapy, he died two years later on July 23, 2008, in a hospice in Port Coquitlam, British Columbia.
+Despite surgery and chemotherapy, he died two years later on 23 July 2008, in a hospice in Port Coquitlam, British Columbia.